m1k1o/neko/webpage/versioned_docs/version-v2/README.md

 Currently, it is not supported to supply multiple NAT addresses directly to neko  (see https://github.com/m1k1o/neko/issues/47).

-But it can be acheived by deploying own turn server alongside neko that is accessible from your LAN:
+But it can be achieved by deploying own turn server alongside neko that is accessible from your LAN:

 ```yaml
 version: "3.4"